LearnerSumit/LearnerSumit/README.md

 ### 🔭 Currently Working On

-I'm currently immersed in **Filmies**, an exhilarating project where I'm spearheading the development of an OTT platform.
+I'm currently immersed in **QADB**, an exhilarating project where I'm spearheading the development of an Edu Tech Platfrom.
 From crafting seamless user experiences to architecting robust backend systems, I'm dedicated to delivering excellence in every aspect of the project.

 ### 🌱 Learning Journey

 Driven by a relentless curiosity, I'm on a continuous quest to expand my skill set and stay abreast of the latest technologies.
-Currently, I'm delving deep into **Java**, **Node.js**, **Flask**, and **Prompt Engineering**, eager to unlock new possibilities and refine my craft.
+Currently, I'm delving deep into **Java**, **Node.js**, **Flask**,**C++** and **Prompt Engineering**, eager to unlock new possibilities and refine my craft.

 ### 💬 Ask Me About